-Cantor's limited partnership interest in BGC Holdings as a result of its contribution of the BGC Division is reflected as a component of "Minority interest" in the Company's consolidated statements of financial condition.
+Cantor's limited partnership interest in BGC Holdings as a result of its contribution of the BGC Division is reflected as a component of "Noncontrolling interest in subsidiaries" in the Company's consolidated statements of financial condition.
 Cantor receives allocations of net income based on its weighted average pro rata share of economic ownership for each quarterly period.
-This allocation is reflected as a component of "Minority interest" in the Company's consolidated statements of operations.
+This allocation is reflected as a component of "Net income (loss) attributable to noncontrolling interest in subsidiaries" in the Company's consolidated statements of operations.

-In quarterly periods in which the Company has a net loss, the amount reflected as a component of "Minority interest" in the Company's consolidated statements of operations represents the allocation for founding/working partner units, REUs and Cantor's limited partnership interest.
+In quarterly periods in which the Company has a net loss, the amount reflected as a component of "Net income (loss) attributable to noncontrolling interest in subsidiaries" represents the allocation for founding/working partner units, REUs/RPUs and Cantor's limited partnership interest.